Darkhound-org/Blink/README.md

 Requirement:
 [Python](https://www.python.org/)🐍

-Clone the repo or download source as zip from releases and unzip in a new folder.
+Clone the repo or download source as zip and unzip in a new folder.
 Make a new virtual environment in it, activate and install the requirement by running `pip install -r requirements.txt` .

 Run the app `python linsh.py`[or `python __main__.py`] and start shortening your long urls.